wfus/CS263-program1/INSTRUCTIONS.rst

 The reference binaries of zookws are provided in ``bin.tar.gz``.
 We will use those binaries for grading, so make sure that your exploits work on those binaries.

 Now, make sure that you can run the zookws web server and start the application via ``./clean-env.sh ./zookld zook-exstack.conf``.
-You should then be able to open your browser go to http://192.168.26.3:8080/.
+You should then be able to open your browser and go to http://192.168.26.3:8080/.
 If something doesn't seem to be working, try to figure out what went wrong before proceeding further.

 Part 1: Finding Buffer Overflows
 --------------------------------